 Clear User Interface and Easy to Understand Data

 Mobile app users typically see data visualization in a context that reflects the app’s navigation.
 For example, it’s clear to the user that if they visit a bank account balance page, the data displayed relates to income and expenses.
 For that reason, it’s good practice to simplify graphs to the bare essentials, omitting elements such as graph titles, axis labels, and other support components that might be expected in a PC or web app.

 Figure #5 Minimalist mobile data visualization example

 Interested in more tips for UI design?
-Check out our article 7 Tips for Better UI Design
+Check out Design category on our blog.

 Leverage Mobile Device Capabilities